Lars-Kool/CleWin_IPGG/doc/Readme.md

 ## Adding and modifying symbols in CleWin

 Added libraries can be found at the right side of the screen.
 We would recommend pinning the library interface, since we expect you to use it frequently.
 Adding a symbol from the library is as simple as dragging the label of the symbol into your design.
+If you are not able to find a symbol described below in the list, make sure that you expanded all symbols.
+Some symbols can be hidden as subsymbols.
 Note the semi-circles with a line through them at the edge of the symbols.
 These are snap-nodes (with the direction indicated by the line).
 Dragging two symbols with lines snap-nodes close to to each other will cause the symbol to snap to the already present symbol and automatically rotate in the correct orientation.
 This will prevent any misalignment of the components.

 <img src="../rsc/Libraries.png" alt="Library interface in CleWin, note the option to pin the window in the top-right corner" width=250px/>